 If you want to learn more, check out my article on how to get started investing in rental properties.

 Prefer the idea of a completely passive real estate investing strategy, like real estate crowdfunding?
 There are of course options available for the non-accredited investor in that space as well.
-From what I could find, the platform with one of the lowest minimum investments was DiversyFund.
-They only require a $500 minimum investment and they do not require their investors to be accredited.

 3. Purchase a Passive Income Business